freeCodeCamp/freeCodeCamp/guide/english/book-recommendations/javascript/index.md

 #### Eloquent JavaScript

 One of the best books on JavaScript.
-A must for both, beginners and intermediate programmers, who code in JavaScript.
+A must for both beginners and intermediate programmers who code in JavaScript.
 The best part is that the e-book is available for free.

 - [E-book](https://eloquentjavascript.net/)(free)
 - [Amazon](https://www.amazon.com/gp/product/1593275846/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1593275846&linkCode=as2&tag=marijhaver-20&linkId=VPXXXSRYC5COG5R5)